 Operating like an employee doesn’t work when you’re a business owner.
 If you act like an employee, you’ll likely earn less than you’re worth and have trouble running your business day to day.

-Even though I’ve always worked for myself, I’ve still made some of the mistakes below and have had to change my mindset to make my business successful.
+Even though I’ve always worked for myself, I’ve still made some of the mistakes below.
+I also had to change my mindset to make my business successful.
 Here are some tips to help you break out of the employee role and start acting like the business owner that you are.

 Don’t Feel Obligated to Work Set Hours